 |Competent ISAs for U.S Applicants||Search Fee(USD)||Preliminary examiation Fee|

 KIPO also provides reduced rates for demand fees for the examination.
-If you submit an ISR or IPER from KIPO, you can get a 30% reduction of demand fee for the examination.
-And if you submit ISR and IPER from KIPO, you will get a 70% reduction.
+If you submit ISR and/or IPER from KIPO, you will get a 70% reduction.

 The ISA must establish the ISR within three months from its receipt of a copy of the application (the “search copy”), or nine months from the priority date (or, if no priority is claimed, from the international filing date), whichever expires later.
 An ISR that gets delivered to the PCT applicant in a timely manner is a crucial factor in the PCT process.
 This allows the PCT applicant ample time to properly prepare for the next stage of the ongoing PCT process.